-Today, we’ve added an easy-peasy way of adding Geo data without having to leave the comfort of your own photo page.
-On the right side of your photo, in the Additional Information section you’ll see a new “Add to your map” link, it’ll pop-up a new map which you can literally put your photo on.
+Today, we’ve added an easy-peasy way of adding geo data without having to leave the comfort of your own photo page.
+On the right side of your photo, click the three-circles icon and you’ll see “Add to your map” link in the pop-up menu, it’ll open a map which you can literally pin your photo on.

-(If you’ve never geotagged before, the first time will take you to the organizr to pick your geo-settings.)
+(If you’ve never geo-tagging before, the first time will point you to the organizr to pick your geo-settings.)